 The Four Hundred

-Sixteen of Nicholas Biddle's relatives were members of "The Four Hundred", highlighted below in GOLD
+Sixteen of Melmar's Nicholas Biddle's relatives were members of "The Four Hundred", highlighted below in GOLD

 -